SRCF/docs/source/timeout/tos.rst

 What this includes:

 * Your name
-* Your email address (or CRSid)
+* Your CRSid

 Why we collect this data:

-In case you create an account to host rooms with our service, we collect the email address you use for sign-up and your CRSid via Raven authentication.
+When you sign in with Raven, we create a Timeout user account associated to your CRSid.
+The default full name is retrieved from `the University Lookup Directory <https://help.uis.cam.ac.uk/service/collaboration/lookup>`__, which you are free to modify afterwards.
 This data is necessary for providing the service and authenticating you to your account.
-You are free to modify your "Full Name".

 Data processing details
 ^^^^^^^^^^^^^^^^^^^^^^^